gchq/gaffer-doc/docs/development-guide/example-deployment/using-the-api.md

 Gaffer supports various methods of loading data and depending on your use case you can even bypass it all together to load directly into Accumulo.

-This example will focus on using the rest API to add the graph elements.
+This example will focus on using the REST API to add the graph elements.
 In production this method would not be recommended for large volumes of data.
 However, it is fine for smaller data sets and generally can be done in a few stages outlined in the following diagram.